Jenni AI Review 2025: AI-Powered Academic Research Assistantship

 Where it fits in the current landscape

-In 2025, tools split between quick content helpers and deep research platforms.
+In the current AI landscape, tools split between quick content helpers and deep research platforms.
 This product sits in the latter camp, prioritizing cite-as-you-write flows, outline planning, and plagiarism-aware outputs.

 Think of it as the drafting sidekick that keeps you in control while handling grunt work like auto-citation and .bib import.